 Hervé Perdriolle is collector, art critic and curator.
-He was the art critic of the French movement Figuration Libre and participated in the first exhibitions in France including Jean-Michel Basquiat, Keith Haring (1984) and Ravinder Reddy (2000).
+He was the art critic of the French movement Figuration Libre and participated in the first exhibitions in France including Jean-Michel Basquiat and Keith Haring (1984).

 "The Indian tribal art is emerging on the international stage".
 In India, the place of indigenous is no longer to the Museum of Man, in those reconstructions where the wax mannequins, dressed in traditional costumes, sit around the fire in front of their traditional houses.
 Here they are now to meet Indian contemporary art scene, with works that are sold in art galleries and museums around the world.
 The voice of Indian tribal people, long suppressed, is reborn through the painting.

 Photo : "Feito por Brasileiros" wall paintings by artists of the Warli tribe and Caligrapixo, Cidade Matarazzo, Sao Paulo 2014

 In 2009, Herve Perdriolle opened his collection to the public in his gallery in apartment in Paris, near the Jardin du Luxembourg.
 By appointment he advises and makes you benefit from his expertise.